 What if I have a hybrid role, or want to transition in the future?
 If you have a hybrid role, you will need to customise a matrix that takes into account both (or more areas).
 If a marketplace research is needed for a new or hybrid role, please inform HR so it can be added to the annual review.

-Each quarter, everyone in the team is asked to set two goals for the next three months.
-These can be related to your own department’s goals, or even the wider company vision and strategy.
+Each quarter, everyone in the team is asked to set an objective for the next three months.
+This can be related to your department’s strategy, the wider company vision, or even your own personal plans.

-After deciding on your individual goals, there is a consultation period to give the rest of the team an opportunity to review and identify any red flags.
+After choosing your objective, there is a consultation period to give the rest of the team an opportunity to review and identify any red flags.
 This prevents cross-over in work, and gives the wider team an opportunity to suggest any subtle improvements that could be beneficial.

 At Reddico, salaries are adjusted in a slightly different way to what you would expect at a traditional business.
 We’ve introduced a salary panel, which was democratically voted for by the team.

-Once a year (in January), everyone in the team is able to apply for a salary increase (with a dedicated application form).
+Twice a year (March & September), everyone in the team is able to apply for a salary increase (with a dedicated application form).
 The reasons for applying for an increase will include:

 The role significantly changing

 Your skills, and what you’re able to bring to the role, significantly changing

 An increase in responsibilities as part of your role